 If you have data entered in this data set that you wish to keep, start a new Data Set in which to capture your automatic data, and then in the NEW data set click on the "Enter data manually" choice.

 Manually enter your data into all of the green or yellow boxes.
 Yellow boxes will turn green after entry.

-Click the Galculate button once all the data is entered, and the gray boxes will show the calculated results.
+Click the button once all the data is entered, where gray boxes are the calculated results.

 5.1 Start date